Understanding Arizona HOA Assessment Laws

 - Liens must be recorded with the county recorder's office to provide public notice.

-- Assessment liens are valid for three years from the date of delinquency.
+- Assessment liens are valid for six years from the date of delinquency.

 The Assessment Collection Process